kuririn1/friendtech-bot/README.md

 Use node version 18> or install node-fetch.

 Create .env file with WEBSOCKET_URL (starting with wss://) variable.
 You could use free version of quicknode.com for Base endpoint provider.
+Also add Twitter API token to .env file as TWITTER_TOKEN.
+Free API version should be enough.

 `npm install`
 `node index.js`